 Step 1 – Avoid holding positions in an argument and focus instead on your goals and interests

 While trying to find the right solution to a query or demand, both the customer and the agent can get stuck in a position and fight hard for it.
-A different approach to handle the issue would be to focus on interests rather than positions.
+A different approach to handling the issue would be to focus on interests rather than positions.
 So, whenever you are entering into a conversation with an angry customer, you need to set your emotions aside and think carefully about what can be done now.
-It is essential to resist any temptations to win the argument and concentrate on adopting a goal or interest-based approach for handling the difficult customers in a call center and resolve their demands.
+It is essential to resist any temptations to win the argument and concentrate on adopting a goal or interest-based approach for handling the difficult customers in a call center and resolving their demands.

 Step 2 – Pay attention to the customer’s interests rather than the position they are holding